Mindy Kaling Stuns In Poolside Snapshot

 “That stack of notebooks makes me hope that you are writing or working on another show,” wrote one hopeful fan.

-“You can never be overdressed if you’re the only guest,” wrote one more person.
+“You can never be overdressed if you’re the only guest,” another person commented.

 Kaling is currently not known to be working on filming or producing a show due to the COVID-19 pandemic.
 However, she has been keeping things lighthearted with frequent posts on social media.
 One of her most recent comical posts featured her own personal take on a charcuterie board, as The Inquisitr previously reported.
 Rather than meats and cheeses, her board was composed of candy and chips.